 5. Turn ON Reduce Motion Effects

-Every iPhone has a feature that gives a special interface experience to the users including the parallax effect of icons and it reduces the battery life and we recommended to turn it off.
+Every iPhone has a feature that gives an exceptional interface experience to the users, including the parallax effect of icons.
+It reduces the battery life, and we recommend turning it off.

 Go to Settings> General> Accessibility> Reduce Motion.